Foundation Repair Dictionary

 Bearing capacity tends to matter most when new loads are added, soil conditions change significantly, or movement patterns suggest uneven support.
 In stable conditions, it may simply be background information rather than a problem indicator.

-• A bearing wall is a wall that supports weight from floors, roofs, or other structural elements above it and transfers that load down to the foundation.
+A wall that supports weight from floors, roofs, or other structural elements above it and transfers that load down to the foundation.

 Bearing walls tend to matter most when alterations, openings, or load changes are planned.
 In normal conditions, they simply perform a supporting role within the structure.

-• A basement refers to a portion of a home that is built partially or entirely below ground level and supported by foundation walls.
+A portion of a home that is built partially or entirely below ground level and supported by foundation walls.
 Basements can be finished, unfinished, or used primarily for utilities and storage.

 Basements tend to matter most when groundwater, surface drainage, or wall movement is being evaluated.
 In many cases, they are simply one of several foundation configurations.

-• A beam is a horizontal structural element that carries loads from floors, walls, or roofs and transfers them to columns, walls, or piers below.
+A horizontal structural element that carries loads from floors, walls, or roofs and transfers them to columns, walls, or piers below.

 Beams tend to matter most when load paths are being evaluated or when changes to the structure are proposed.
 In most homes, they function quietly without drawing attention.

-• A bowed wall describes a foundation wall that curves inward or outward rather than remaining straight.
+A foundation wall that curves inward or outward rather than remaining straight.
 This shape change is typically gradual and develops over time.

 Bowed walls tend to matter most when movement is ongoing, worsening, or accompanied by changes in drainage or moisture conditions.
 In some cases, walls stabilize once conditions improve.